drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 - Programming Language: The system will use Python as the primary programming language for building machine learning models and data processing pipelines.
 - Frameworks and Libraries: The system will use a variety of machine learning frameworks and libraries such as Apache Spark, TensorFlow, PyTorch, Scikit-learn, Keras, Pandas, and NumPy.
 These libraries can be installed using the pip package manager in Python.
 - Database: The system will use a distributed NoSQL database such as Apache Cassandra to store and manage large-scale data sets.
 - Web Framework: The system may use a lightweight web framework such as Flask to provide a user interface for the recommendation system.
- Overall, the hardware and software requirements for the proposed Netflix recommendation system will depend on the specific requirements of the project.
-The system may require additional software and hardware resources, depending on the scale of the project and the complexity of the machine learning models used.

- Data security is a critical concern for any data-driven project, especially for one that deals with sensitive user data such as a recommendation system like Netflix.
-Here are some data security measures that can be implemented to ensure the security of the data:
+**Data Security**

-1) Encryption: Encryption is the process of encoding information in such a way that only authorized parties can access it.
+- Encryption: Encryption is the process of encoding information in such a way that only authorized parties can access it.
 All sensitive data, including user data, machine learning models, and system logs, should be encrypted during storage and transmission.
 Encryption can be implemented using industry-standard protocols such as AES, SSL, and TLS.

-2) Access control: Access control is the process of granting or denying access to resources based on the user's identity, role, and permissions.
+- Access control: Access control is the process of granting or denying access to resources based on the user's identity, role, and permissions.
 Access to sensitive data should be restricted to only authorized personnel who require access to perform their duties.
 Access control policies can be implemented using techniques such as role-based access control (RBAC) and attribute-based access control (ABAC).

-3) Authentication and Authorization: Authentication is the process of verifying the identity of a user, while authorization is the process of granting or denying access to resources based on the user's identity and permissions.
+- Authentication and Authorization: Authentication is the process of verifying the identity of a user, while authorization is the process of granting or denying access to resources based on the user's identity and permissions.
 All users, including system administrators, should be required to authenticate before accessing the system.
 Authentication can be implemented using techniques such as password authentication, two-factor authentication (2FA), or biometric authentication.
 Authorization can be implemented using access control policies.

-4) Data Backup and Recovery: Regular backups of sensitive data should be taken to ensure that data can be recovered in case of any data loss, corruption or disaster.
+- Data Backup and Recovery: Regular backups of sensitive data should be taken to ensure that data can be recovered in case of any data loss, corruption or disaster.
 Backup and recovery policies should be put in place, and backup data should be stored in a secure and encrypted location.

-5) Audit trails: An audit trail is a record of system activity that can be used to trace security breaches, detect unauthorized access, and ensure compliance with data security regulations.
+- Audit trails: An audit trail is a record of system activity that can be used to trace security breaches, detect unauthorized access, and ensure compliance with data security regulations.
 An audit trail should be implemented to track all system activity, including user logins, data access, and data modification.

-6) Regular security audits: Regular security audits should be performed to identify vulnerabilities, address security concerns, and ensure that security policies and procedures are being followed.
+- Regular security audits: Regular security audits should be performed to identify vulnerabilities, address security concerns, and ensure that security policies and procedures are being followed.
 Security audits can be performed internally or by third-party security firms.

 ## Timeline and Deliverables
 - Provide a detailed timeline for the project, including milestones and deadlines.